Install

 Line Items

-Line Items” are Products that are in the Order.
-By selecting this checkbox you will export all Line Item information for the Order, such as Shopify Product ID (if actual Product is linked to the Order), Title, SKU, Quantity, Price, Discount and other fields.
+Line Items are Products within the Order.
+By selecting this checkbox, you will export all Line Item information for the Order, such as Shopify Product ID (if the actual Product is linked to the Order), Title, SKU, Quantity, Price, Discount, and other fields.

 Line Item Product Data

-Line Item Product Data” checkbox will add multiple columns of data that are not actually stored for the Order but will take from the actual Product information from the Shopify Admin if actual Product is linked to that Order.
+Line Item Product Data column group will add multiple columns of data that are not actually stored for the Order, but will take from the actual Product information from the Shopify Admin if the actual Product is linked to that Order.
 This is different from the Line Items because Line Items have the data on how it was at the moment of the purchase, but here you will see the product data as it is now for your current Shopify Products.

 Exported data will add product Type, Tags, SKU, Barcode, Weight, Weight Unit, Inventory Qty, and Cost.

-This is very handy if you want to calculate for example the profit – items sold price compared to their cost.
+This is very handy if you want to calculate, for example, the profit – price items sold price compared to their cost.

 Refunds

-If Order will have multiple Refunds then all of them will be exported to give the most detailed export.
+If the Order has multiple refunds, then all of them will be exported to give the most detailed export.

 Each new Refund will be in a new row of the Order, thus duplicating basic Order information.